emptybulebox1/jos/README.md

 ## Project Introduction

-JOS is an educational operating system built from scratch, based on the MIT 6.828 Operating System Engineering course.
+JOS is an educational operating system based on the MIT 6.828 Operating System Engineering course.
 This project gradually constructs a functioning operating system through a series of labs, helping to understand core OS concepts and implementation details.

+## My Contributions

+I implemented approximately 2500 lines of critical code throughout the project, filling in all the required functionality across the labs.
+Key accomplishments include:

+- **Completed all core requirements** across all five labs
+- **Implemented numerous challenge features** beyond basic requirements for course credit
+- **Gained comprehensive understanding** of the entire operating system stack from boot process to high-level abstractions
+- **Successfully built a working OS** with memory management, process scheduling, system calls, file system support and etc.

 ## Features